-Associate Degrees 3.90 to 4.00(With Highest Honors) Summa Cum Laude 3.70 to 3.89(With High Honors) Magna Cum Laude 3.50 to 3.69(With Honors) Cum Laude Certificate 3.50 to 4.00Graduation with Distinction
+$\left( \right)$ Associate Degrees 3.90 to 4.00(With Highest Honors) Certificate 3.50 to 4.00Graduation with Distinction

 The Green-Knight Technical Award is presented annually to an outstanding student graduating from a certificate program.
 The recipient is selected by a screening committee, based on criteria establish for the award.
 Criteria for this award may be obtained from the Office of Student Development Services.